 Mater Dei provides each of your enrolled children with a daily lesson plan where the daily work is written and pedagogically explained.
 Older children can do most of the work on their own.
 It is important to take one day at a time.

-Mater Dei Education provides also homeschoolers and their parents with Programmes to help them in their homeschooling journey.
+Mater Dei Education provides also homeschoolers and their parents with Classes to help them in their homeschooling journey.

 Yes, absolutely.
 Consider taking a 4-week break from homeschooling after the birth of the baby and go back to homeschooling after that.
 The main advantage of homeschooling is the flexibility it offers.
 The homeschooling mother can rest in the afternoon instead of going to several school pick-ups with a newborn.